Gemeente-DenHaag/mijndenhaag-pwa/CONTRIBUTING.md

 - **[Document the code](https://standard.publiccode.net/criteria/documenting.html)**
   <br />
-  _See the Code docs section for more information on documentation._
+  _See the Code docs section for more information on the documentation._

   - All functionality of the codebase MUST be described in language clearly understandable for those that understand the purpose of the code.
   - The documentation of the codebase MUST contain: